 Always wear protective clothing: Long pants and sleeves, boots, gloves, mask and eye protection - especially when handling toxic weeds or using chemicals.
-Check this guide for toxic plants, marked with this toxic symbol.
+Ensure you have the correct certification and training where applicable.
+Check this guide for toxic plants, marked with this "toxic" symbol.